-Brian Schwartz, MD, MS, professor, Johns Hopkins Bloomberg School of Public Health; senior investigator, Geisinger Center for Health Research, serves as director of the EHI.
+Brian Schwartz, MD, MS, professor, Johns Hopkins Bloomberg School of Public Health; professor, Department of Epidemiology and Health Sciences Research, serves as director of the EHI.

 - Community circumstances can affect health.
 Many chronic diseases have lifestyle factors such as diet, physical activity and stress, that can be influenced by the communities in which we live.

 - Community circumstances can enable or constrain the influence of healthcare.
 For example, diabetes care provided by the health system may be less effective in communities that constrain our ability to eat healthy or walk more.

 - Our region has many old and emerging environmental conditions that could affect health.
 These include, for example, abandoned coal mines, Marcellus shale development and large-scale animal feeding operations that add antibiotics to animal feeds.